 Cultural Activities & Excursions

-Local cultural excursions in London include a backstage tour of the West End Theatre, a guided tour of the Globe Exhibition, cream tea, attendance at the Tower of London Key Ceremony, attendance at a professional soccer (football) game, and a tour of the British Museum.
+Students will participate in several local cultural excursions in London throughout the semester.
+Previous activities and excursions have included: a backstage tour of the West End Theatre, a guided tour of the Globe Exhibition, cream tea, attendance at the Tower of London Key Ceremony, attendance at a professional soccer (football) game, and a tour of the British Museum.

-Day trips to the following locations are also cultural components of the program: Bath, Cambridge, and Brighton.
-The day trip to Bath includes round-trip bus transportation, a guided tour, and admission to Stonehenge.
-The Cambridge trip includes round-trip bus transportation and a guided tour of the city.
-Round-trip train transportation, a guided tour of the city, and entrance to the Royal Pavillion are included in the day trip to Brighton.
+Day trips or overnight trips to the following locations are also cultural components of the program: Bath, Cambridge, and Brighton.
+The day trip to Cambridge trip includes round-trip bus transportation and a guided tour of the city.
+Round-trip train transportation, a guided tour of the city, and entrance to the Royal Pavillion are included in the overnight trip to Brighton.
+The overnight trip to Bath includes round-trip bus transportation, a guided tour, and admission to Stonehenge.

 Additionally, students participate in a three-night/four-day field trip to Edinburgh and Inverness, Scotland.
 This field trip includes a flight to Inverness, a bus to Edinburgh, and train transportation to London.
 Students share rooms in a hostel on this trip.
 Breakfast is included each day.
 Additionally, two lunches and one dinner are included as part of the field trip.
 Students are responsible for all other meals.
 A guided tour of the Cairngorm Mountain Reindeer Centre, a boat trip at Loch Ness, a visit to Urquhart Castle, a guided hike through the Glen Coe Valley, and a visit to Edinburgh Castle are components of this field trip.